vohai2003/hdp_data_tutorials/tutorials/hdf/superset-trucking-iot-on-hdf/tutorial-0.md

 # Superset in Trucking IoT on HDF

+# TUTORIAL IS UNDER CONSTRUCTION AND SOON BE UPDATED

 ## Introduction

 Superset is a Business Intelligence tool packaged with many features for designing, maintaining and enabling the storytelling of data through meaningful data visualizations.
 The trucking company you work at has a Trucking IoT Application that processes the truck and traffic data it receives from sensors, but the businesses leaders are not able to make sense of the data.
 They hired you as a Data Visualization Analyst to tell a story through visualizing this application's data, such as how the traffic congestion levels impact truck driver performance, which ultimately affect the company.
 Therefore, your communication of your insights to business leaders will influence them to take action based on your recommendations.